decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-02-13-strong-chain-quality.md

 ## Chain Quality as a BFT Validity property

 BFT protocols must satisfy [safety, liveness, and validity properties](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/).
 A protocol that always outputs 0 satisfies both agreement (safety) and termination (liveness), but is useless in the sense that it performs no meaningful decision or computation.
 What's missing is *validity*.
-Modern blockchains typically require two critical in properties:
+Modern blockchains typically require two critical validity properties:

 1. [External Validity](https://www.iacr.org/archive/crypto2001/21390524.pdf): Typically means there is a deterministic binary function $isValid(B, state)$ that outputs true if the proposed block $B$ is valid based on the current $state$ of the state machine.
 2. [Chain Quality](https://eprint.iacr.org/2014/765.pdf): In any sufficiently long segment of the chain after GST, the fraction of blocks proposed by honest parties is proportional to their fraction of the total stake.

-In fact, many pre-blockchain BFT systems were based on a fixed-leader paradigm that implemented external validity but not chain quality.
+Most pre-blockchain BFT systems were based on a fixed-leader paradigm that implemented external validity but not chain quality.
+Why is chain quality important for blockchains?

 ## Chain Quality for blockchains

 One of Bitcoin's key innovations, now present in virtually every blockchain, is the introduction of an **in-protocol reward mechanism** for block proposers: newly minted tokens and transaction fees are granted to the party that successfully appends a block to the state machine.
 These rewards are specified in the state-transition function and reflected in the resulting system state.

 In traditional distributed computing, parties are split into *honest* and *malicious*.
 There is no need to reward honest parties for correct behavior; their honesty is assumed as part of the model.
 In the cryptoeconomic model, parties are modeled as *rational* actors, possibly with unknown utility functions, and the goal is to design incentives so that their profit-maximizing behavior aligns with the success of the protocol.
 Together with the in-protocol reward mechanism, this leads to the following idealized definition of Chain Quality: